-Stocks grind higher after Iran missile attack on US forces

-All three of the major averages traded within 0.2 percent of their respective flat lines
+Stocks spike as Trump promises more Iran sanctions

-Stocks were gaining ground on Wednesday, erasing the steep overnight losses that developed after Iran attacked U.S. forces at two Iraqi bases.
+Stocks spiked to session highs immediately following President Trump's address to the nation after Iran attacked U.S. forces at two Iraqi bases.

 Continue Reading Below